 Of counsel to the firm, is retired lawyer and former bencher, Professor of Law, Emeritus, Robert I. Martin, B.A.
 (Royal Military College), LL.B.
 University of Toronto) LL.M.
 (University of London) and Hon.
 Fellow, Trinity College, Dublin.
 Professor Martin is the recipient of both the Gold and Diamond Jubilee medals awarded by Queen Elizabeth II.
 In 2015 the Chief Justice of Kenya traveled to Canada to present Professor Martin with a special award from the Law Society of Kenya to recognize his academic achievements and his significant contributions to the rule of law in Africa.

-Since April 3, 2014, Charles practices in association with Kathy Tomaszewski, an Ontario lawyer, who also maintains a sole and independent practice.
+From April 3, 2014, until March 1, 2017, Charles practiced in association with Kathy Tomaszewski, an Ontario lawyer, a sole and independent contractor.
 Kathy graduated in 1980 from the University of Western Ontario law school.
 She was the gold medalist, earning the highest academic average cumulatively attained over three years of law school studies.
 Kathy clerked in the Supreme Court of Canada, for the late Chief Justice of Canada, Bora Laskin from 1980-1981, and then attended Harvard Law School, earning her Masters of Law, graduating in 1982.
 Kathy was then invited to join the Faculty of Law at the University of Western Ontario as a full-time professor of law, where, for the next 10 years, she taught a variety of subjects, including constitutional law, corporate law, securities regulations, commercial law, and secured transactions.
 Kathy was admitted to practice law in Ontario in 1984.
-Kathy is especially skilled at legal research and case law analysis, providing strong support to Charles and his criminal, constitutional and family law clients.
-Kathy has a special interest in commercial litigation.
+Kathy has focused on commercial law and since 2017 is now committed to her own full time Toronto based practice.

 On June 21, 2016, Dr. Nikolay Kovalev, Ph.D. (law) (Queen's, Belfast, N. Ireland) , LL.M.
 (Indiana) B.A. (law)(West Kazakhstan), who completed his articles under the supervision of Charles, joined the firm, as an independent contractor.
 Nick continues his employment as a tenured criminology professor at Laurier's Brantford's campus.
-Nick has a special interest in immigration law.
+Nick limits his practice to criminal law trials and appeals.

 In 2007, Charles created the winning legal arguments used by Harvey Strosberg QC to defeat the attempt by lawyers for prosecutors and the police to stop a civil law suit that claimed a wrongful murder conviction of James Driskell resulted from negligent omission to disclose evidence.
 Judge Greenberg agreed with Charles' analysis that there is no statutory or common law immunity for the tort claims against prosecutors and the police, and that it was up to the trial judge after hearing all the evidence, to decide whether a cause of action in negligence lies against Crown attorneys.
 The defendants avoided trial and settled Driskell's claims for millions of dollars.